-This command, when used alone, will normally return one of two results:
+This command will normally return one of two results:

-o- If there is an established default Prefix (e.g. a default volume has been specified), then, the result will be the current default Prefix.

-o- If there is no established default Prefix, then, the result will be the volume name of the volume in the default Slot and Drive.
+o- If there is an established default prefix, then, the result will be the current default prefix. o- If there is no established default prefix, then, ProDOS will read the volume name of the volume in the default Slot and Drive.